rmarable/ParallelClusterMaker/README.md

 * Customization of Grid Engine parallel environments.

-* Optional inclusion of a customizable HPC performance script repository to enable immediate "quick and dirty" comparative testing of cluster stacks.
+* Optional inclusion of a customizable HPC performance script repository to enable immediate "quick and dirty" comparative testing of traditional HPC schedulers (Grid Engine, Slurm, and Torque).
+Support for AWS Batch will be provided in a future release.

 * Variable EBS volume sizes (up to 16 TB).